MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/make-external-data-available/create-a-dataset-with-one-request/workflow-create-and-modify-a-dataset-with-one-request.md

 Endpoint: [POST /api/datasets](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Datasets/createDICube)

-This endpoint allows the caller to create a dataset with the MicroStrategy REST server.
+This endpoint allows the caller to create a dataset with the Strategy REST server.
 You use the authorization token returned in step 1 as the value for `X-MSTR-AuthToken` and a project ID for `X-MSTR-ProjectID`.

 The dataset is created from the data in the `body` parameter of the request.
 The `body` parameter defines the data you want to upload to the Intelligence Server.